 This has also meant that for decades, “inclusion” has largely looked like only welcoming the thin, photogenic, and magnetic folks from these marginalized communities into the fold.
 Creating a universe on the runway and in advertisements that reflects the diversity of the world as beautiful, glamorous, and prestigious is crucial.
 Representation is key to social change.
 Seeing arbiters of culture and beauty deem non-dominant cultures as beautiful is essential.
 But, fashion’s Achilles heel is that we’ve seem to stop just short of real reckoning beyond simple representation and charity.
 Why does fashion demand boldness when it comes to style, but shirk from bold changes in thinking, behaving, and communicating?

 Today, it’s clear that wokeness is at odds with exclusivity.
-And, this presents a problem for those like Duma and Sergeenko who profit from their perch.
-Like how designers have been trained to pick and choose inspiration like toppings in a salad, they’ve been trained to treat inclusivity as something “cool” to promote, much like how Sergeenko believed using the n-word was a way to be “as cool as these guys who sing it.”
-While I find it difficult to believe that Sergeenko nor Duma used the word in a malicious way (like one of their fan’s post that sprung up in their defense), it is evidence that their wokeness is barely skin-deep.
-The cost of projecting public wokeness while enjoying institutional exclusivity may be hypocritical, but it’s not difficult to navigate.
+This presents a problem for those like Duma and Sergeenko who profit from their perch.
+Like how designers have been trained to pick and choose inspiration like toppings in a salad, they’ve also been trained to treat inclusivity as something “cool” to promote — Sergeenko believed using the n-word was a way to be “as cool as these guys who sing it.”
+While I find it difficult to believe that Sergeenko or Duma used the word in a malicious way (like one of their fan’s post that sprung up in their defense), their wokeness is skin-deep.
+The cost of projecting public wokeness while enjoying institutional exclusivity may be hypocritical, but it’s not difficult to do.
 In the day following the controversy ignited over Duma’s photo of the n-word, a transphobic 2012 video came to light in which she talked about how fashion influencer Bryanboy and model Andreja Pejic were dangerous role models for young boys.
 That video inspired the second Instagram apology of two days in which Duma said: “I have committed myself to a journey of personal growth, where ignorance has been replaced by acceptance, and discrimination by inclusion.”
 If the language reads as thoughtful, it was probably because it was most likely written by a fleet of PR experts.